f5devcentral/f5-big-iq-lab/docs/bigiqtestdrive.rst

 The lab will cover the following topics in the labs that follow:

-- Application Service Manager in BIG-IQ: Legacy and AS3 Templates *(class 1)*
+- Automating the configuration of application services through BIG-IQ; Legacy and AS3 Templates *(class 1)*
 - Simplify troubleshooting and assess health and performance at a glance with big-picture and application-specific dashboards *(class 3)*
 - Keep your traffic certs compliant and up to date with central and automated cert management *(class 6)*
 - Backup & patch devices, orchestrate BIG-IP upgrades *(class 5)*